BisolaAkinkuolie/Saas-Analytics/README.md

-# SaaS Product Analytics Engine
+# SaaS Product Analytics Platform

 An end-to-end product analytics system built with MySQL and Python, simulating the analytics infrastructure I would  own at a B2B SaaS , Iaas, Paas company.